Faculty + Mentors

 Rashaan Dozier-Escalante '19 is a former U.S. Army Reservist and Senior Physical Security Specialist/Analyst with Top Secret Clearance for the federal government.
 A writer and director of documentaries, public service announcements, and training media for non-profits and the federal government, she's completed internships on HBO's West World and Big Little Lies.
 In 2018, Rashaan and her pilot McKenna's Callings were chosen to participate in both the Producers’ Guild of America Diversity Program and the CBS Writing Mentorship Program.
 Currently, she is a story editor on the CBS drama series SEAL Team.
 A graduate of the Stephens College MFA in TV and Screenwriting, Rashaan is a member of the WGA and a director member of the DGA.

-Maureen Driscoll is a writer/producer whose television credits include MADtv, Jimmy Kimmel Live and the Nickelodeon Game Show BrainSurge, which earned her a Daytime Emmy nomination.
-She freelanced an episode of Hi Hi Puffy AmiYumi for the Cartoon Network, wrote over a thousand questions for the classic game show Shop Til You Drop, and was the Q&A queen for two seasons of her favorite reality show, Beauty & the Geek.
-Her ten-minute play The Last Laugh had its Los Angeles debut in January 2020, right before no one was allowed to sit inside a cramped theater anymore.
-She developed two movies at Hallmark and is the author of twenty-one books, including her serialized novel, Fracked, which debuted on Amazon’s Vella in July 2021.
-She was a screenwriting fellow at Walt Disney Studios, did the sitcom writing program at Warner Brothers and took a class at the Upright Citizens Brigade because joke writing isn’t just what you put down on paper.
-It’s also how you perform them.
-Maureen spent her first decade out of college working on Capitol Hill, then fled to Hollywood as soon as she was able.
-She has an M.A. in legislative affairs from George Washington University and a B.A. in journalism from the University of Oregon.
+Maureen Driscoll is a comedy writer whose television credits include Jimmy Kimmel Live, the MADtv re-boot and the Nickelodeon Game Show BrainSurge, which earned her a Daytime Emmy nomination.
+She has also written animation and game shows, and her ten-minute play The Last Laugh had its Los Angeles debut in January 2020, right before no one was allowed to sit inside a cramped theater anymore.
+She is the author of twenty-five books and made her television acting debut in January 2023 at the tender age of 59.
+She has an MA in legislative affairs from George Washington University and a BA in journalism from the University of Oregon.
 She’s a member of both the WGA West and SAG-AFTRA.

 Maria Escobedo is a film and television writer with credits including Grey’s Anatomy, Hulu’s East Los High and the indie film Rum and Coke, which she wrote and directed.
 She’s developed movies and pilots for Lifetime, Disney Channel, and Nickelodeon.
 She also has written for animated kids’ TV, including Dora the Explorer, Go Diego Go, Elena of Avalor, Special Agent Oso and Nina’s World, which earned her a Humanitas Award nomination.
 Escobedo is currently writing for Amazon’s If You Give a Mouse a Cookie, Netflix’s What-To-Doodles and Nickelodeon’s Santiago of the Seas.
 She also has developed original pilots for Amazon Kids.
 Escobedo served as chair of the Latino Writers Committee at the Writers Guild of America West for five years, and teaches writing at University of Southern California and California State University, Los Angeles.